hindutva/hindutva.github.io/content/main/social-cultivation/clan/ethnic-shifts/_index.md

 - Great Indo Aryan consolidations

 ## Islamic invasions
 These seem to have left comparatively little genetic footprints even among muslims.
 Partly because they are genetically very similar to the earlier Aryan influx - albeit more admixed with Turkik markers.
+"Detectable ancestry - probably less than 10%, closer to 1%." - RK

 ## Summary blurp
 - First came early hominids such as H.heidelbergensis from around 250,000-300,000 years BP.